sanaakaddoura1/SpamTweetsClassification/README.md

 Additionally, you will need to download the Arabic word embeddings file for FastText.
 Please follow these steps:
 Download the word embeddings file by clicking [here](https://dl.fbaipublicfiles.com/fasttext/vectors-wiki/wiki.ar.zip).
 Extract the contents of the downloaded zip file.

+Additionally, you will need to download the Arabic vector embeddings file for GloVe.
+Please follow these steps:
+Download the word embeddings file by clicking [here](https://archive.org/download/arabic_corpus).
+Extract the contents of the downloaded zip file vectors.txt.xz

 __Installation Steps__
 Follow the steps below to install and set up the project: